Bardakor/finalweb2/README.md

 # First step

-Import the file "events.mysql" into your newly created database in PHPmyAdmin
+Import the file "events_db.mysql" into your newly created database in PHPmyAdmin

 ## User Information